PossiblyAShrub/imgui-docs/docs/1.81/reference/fonts.md

 **Read the FAQ:** https://www.dearimgui.org/faq (there is a Fonts section!)

-**Use the Discord server**: http://discord.dearimgui.org and not the GitHub issue tracker for basic font loading questions.

 ## Index
 - [Readme First](#readme-first)
 - [How should I handle DPI in my application?](#how-should-i-handle-dpi-in-my-application)